To Share in the Sufferings of Christ - Part 1

 He was despised, and we did not esteem Him.
 (Isaiah 53:3)

 Once again, the meaning of the text is clear.
 Jesus was despised and rejected by men.
 Some of this rejection could have come from what we read in verse 2, which speaks of Him having nothing in His appearance that we should be attracted to Him.
 Those of us considered by the world to be unattractive are often rejected, and we will know what it is like to be “one from whom men hide their face”, or one from whom others turn away.
-Jesus’ ultimate rejection was the rejection that He suffered for His message that He is the Son of God, and that no one can come to God the Father except by Him (John 14:6).
+Jesus’ ultimate rejection was the rejection that He suffered for His message that He is the Son of God: The Way, the Truth, and the Life, and no one can come to God the Father except by Him (John 14:6).

 Continuing in Isaiah 53 we read: